w3f/polkadot-wiki/docs/general/glossary.md

 online, even if they haven't published a block this epoch.
 This is sometimes referred to as "ImOnline".

-## OpenGov
+## Polkadot OpenGov

-Previously known as Governance v2 (Gov2) during early development, [OpenGov](../learn/learn-opengov) serves as the current governance protocol for both Kusama and Polkadot.
+Previously known as Governance v2 (Gov2) during early development, [Polkadot OpenGov](../learn/learn-polkadot-opengov) serves as the current governance protocol for both Kusama and Polkadot.

 ## Origin